Mark Canha Preview, Player Props: Brewers vs. Twins

-Mark Canha -- with a slugging percentage of .531 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Minnesota Twins, with Bailey Ober on the mound, on August 22 at 8:10 PM ET.
+Mark Canha -- hitting .300 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Minnesota Twins, with Kenta Maeda on the hill, on August 23 at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Rangers.
+In his previous game, he went 1-for-2 with an RBI against the Twins.

 Mark Canha Game Info & Props vs. the Twins